Are you pulled in?

 As I started to drive past this stand, all the colors and depth of the forest captured me in an instant.

 Immediately I pulled over (no one behind me), captivated by the image before me.
-I was pulled in to the scene before I ever took out my camera.
+I was pulled into the scene before the camera ever appeared.

 Everything came together

 Everything came together on that morning for this location.
 I’ve driven past this spot since, and have yet to have the same scene re-appear.

 File ID: PHP_IMG_12719 (triptych); 1Ds Mark III, Canon 70-200mm f/2.8 L IS II USM, focal length 182mm, ISO 50, 1/13 second, f/25, spot metering, manual, Gitzo tripod, 2 second mirror lock-up delay, developed in Lightroom

 Couldn’t you envision this print in your home?
 For easy on-line ordering.

 - Overlay the mouse for title and caption information.